ISO Public Protection Classification Program

 - Water Supply - including inspection and flow testing of hydrants, alternative water supply operations, and careful evaluation of the amount of available water compared to the amount needed to suppress fires up to 3,500 gallons per minute.

 Each of the categories is weighted as follows: Emergency Communications accounts for 10%, Fire Department accounts for 50%, Water Supply accounts for 40%.

 There is an additional factor that is considered in calculation of the final score, and that factor is termed Divergence.
 The Divergence factor mathematically reduces the score based upon the relative difference between the Fire Department and water supply scores.
 This factor is introduced in the final equation.

 Previous Department Assessment

 Residents of Stark County are the beneficiaries of a ‘Safety Service’ culture that has had a positive impact on the quality of life in our area.
 We have many neighboring departments that assist us when we are called upon to respond beyond our ability to so and we return the favor when called upon.
-In 2013, our Fire/EMS responded 26 times to a neighboring departments call for mutual aid and we called others for mutual aid 19 times.
+In 2020, our Fire/EMS responded 48 times to neighboring departments' call for mutual aid and we called others for mutual aid 20 times.
 Mutual aid from neighboring departments is used when additional manpower is needed for a confirmed structure fire or for EMS assistance when all three of our ambulances are responding to other calls.

 We are grateful for the support of the City Administration and the public and will continue to deliver the very best in Fire Prevention, Fire Suppression, and Emergency Medical Service with the assets available to us.
 The reality faced by our Safety Services and City Administration at this critical time is the need to redirect our focus from our proud past to what needs to be an exciting future.
 Our personnel needs today and tomorrow will need to be met by trained individuals that can provide the very best in Fire and Emergency Medical response.